Command options / Setting tags¶

 (NUM_FREQUENCY_POINTS

-For spectrum like calculations of imaginary part of self energy and
+For spectrum-like calculations of imaginary part of self energy, spectral

-JDOS, number of sampling frequency points is controlled by
+function, and JDOS, number or interval of uniform sampling frequency points is

 or --freq-pitch